sunday-hao/sunday-hao.github.io/_pages/about.md

 # 👨‍🎓About

 **Hao Zhou** is a Sophomore student in the Division of Automation at South China University of Technology.
-His research interesets include Efficient ML(eg. pruning, distillation) and many topics in Computer Vision.
+His research interesets include Efficient ML(eg. pruning, distillation) and various topics in Computer Vision(eg. Gait Recognition).

 Outside of his academic life, he enjoys jogging and playing football a lot.
 He grew up in HengYang, a historical city in Hunan proviince, China.